g-l-i-t-c-h-o-r-s-e/Audio2Image-R3V153D/README.md

 # Consider a donation if you like what I do <3
-`17YcpEtKybVHAoTgirJy94p1Hygtbvh21p` or hmu on discord for a private PM.
+`17YcpEtKybVHAoTgirJy94p1Hygtbvh21p` or hmu on discord.